A Tribute to the Original Fearless Girl

 At Girl Up Collection, we are dedicated to celebrating that fearless spirit.
 Every day we are working to advance gender equality and leadership development worldwide by supporting the Girl Up initiative of the United Nations Foundation.
 Like Justice Ginsburg, we believe when girls rise, we all rise.

 Our Fearless Girl collection pays tribute to fearless girls and the confident women they become all over the world.
 We hope wearing it makes you feel invincible enough to overcome any obstacle.
 And you’ll be sharing your strength with girls around the world: 5% of your purchase goes to fund Girl Up programs that empower girls to become the leaders of our future.
+If you would like to learn more about our mission, visit our About the Collection page.

 As Justice Ginsburg said: “Real change, enduring change, happens one step at a time.”